 Cryopreservation will not be available if the patient has received a sterilisation procedure or has undertaken a reversal of sterilisation procedure.

 5) Women's BMI:

-- 5.1) Urgent clinical pathway: Women must have a BMI of under or equal to 35 OR - 5.2) Non-urgent clinical pathway: Women must have a BMI between 19 and 30 inclusive.
+5.1) Urgent clinical pathway: Women must have a BMI of under or equal to 35.